andreaMolteni/softtek_test/docs/apidesign.md

 - What will it be the weather in [city] tomorrow ?
 - What was the weather in [city] on [day] ?

-## Descrizione dei path
+## Path description
-Le rotte per i servizi richiesti devo essere i seguenti:
+The paths that carry out the requests must be the following:
 - /cities/{cityId}/weather/today
 - /cities/{cityId}/weather/tomorrow
 - /cities/{cityId}/weather/{day}

 ### **HTTP request methods**
-the verb **GET** must be used to make the requests .
+The verb **GET** must be used to make the requests .
 There are no other methods because the service is only to recover information.

 ### **Parameters**:
 - ### {Version}